datastax/terraform-provider-astra/docs/resources/streaming_tenant.md

 - `topic` (String) Streaming tenant topic.
 - `user_email` (String) User email for tenant.

+### Optional

+- `deletion_protection` (Boolean) Whether or not to allow Terraform to destroy this tenant.
+Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` command that deletes the instance will fail.
+Defaults to `true`.

 ### Read-Only

 - `broker_service_url` (String) The Pulsar Binary Protocol URL used for production and consumption of messages.